 The real cost in lives of the Cuba regime is far higher

 This work does not purport to present a comprehensive record of disappearances and fatalities.
-Many more cases are believed to remain unknown and/or unrecorded.
+Many more cases are believed to remain unknown and/or unrecorded, particularly in attempts to leave Cuba and in detention centers and prisons during the current regime.

 Sources and Conflicts of Evidence

-Sources of case information are often listed in abbreviated form in the database but may be viewed in full detail in the Source Library.
-Name and contact information of primary sources are not available to the public to protect their privacy.
-Certain reported bibliographic sources are believed to actually replicate other cited sources.
+Sources are often listed in abbreviated form in the database but may be viewed in full detail in the Source Library.

-It is presumed that some bibliographic sources are derived from other sources also cited in this portal and merely duplicate the information, including any errors.
+It is presumed that some bibliographic sources are derived from other cited sources and would merely duplicate the information, including errors.